Imagine…getting relief for your veins with

 The latest in varicose veins diagnosis and treatment

-Our vein clinic at University Hospitals Westlake is lead by the highly trained dermatologic surgeon, Dr. Margaret Mann.
+Our vein clinic at University Hospitals Westlake is lead by the highly trained dermatologic surgeon, Dr. Margaret Mann, who is certified with the American Board of Venous and Lymphatic Medicine.
 Using the latest diagnostic methods and techniques, we offer our patients the best in minimally invasive microsurgical options.
 We are dedicated to giving you the care you need to have legs that not only feel better but look better too!
 Restoring legs to their healthy, pain-free, good looks is what we do with pride.